buxwuu/Savage/README.md

 We will follow the agile method because with our busy schedules, it would be best.
 This way we can continually check our code to make sure it works and do it in little steps instead of just banking that it will all work in the end.

 Collaboration Tool:
-Group text
+Group MMS text.

 Proposed Architecture Propose:
-C++ for the backend code, sql for the database, and likely a command line interface for the front end
+C++ for the backend code, SQL for the database, and likely a command line interface for the front end.